PicoG/picog.github.io/README.md

 ## How it Works

-PicoG watches your LabVIEW NXG Web VI project and notifies you when it has been built.
-When you choose to deploy it to your RPi Pico, picoG extracts the VI Assembly (VIA) files from the Web VI build output (VIA contains the block diagram code for a Web VI) and then processes and deploys it to the RPi Pico.
-The VIA runs inside of [PicoVireo](https://github.com/PicoG/PicoVireo) (a microcontroller port of the [NI Vireo](https://github.com/ni/VireoSDK)), which is an open source runtime engine for a subset of LabVIEW.
+TL:DR - PicoG watches your G Web projects -- then, when you hit "Build" in G Web, PicoG will builds and deploys it to your RPi Pico.

+Details: picoG extracts the VI Assembly (VIA) files from the Web VI build output (VIA contains the block diagram code for a Web VI) and then processes and deploys it to the RPi Pico.
+The VIA runs on the picoG firmware (a microcontroller port of [NI Vireo](https://github.com/ni/VireoSDK)), which is an open source runtime engine for a subset of LabVIEW.

 ## Status